jorsov07/Snipe-IT-Overdue-Notifications/README.md

-# Overdue-notifications
+# Snipe-IT Overdue Notifications
-Free to use with snipeitapp.com for e-mail notifications
+Free to use with snipeitapp.com for email notifications about exceeded borrowed items